micromdm/micromdm/website/content/blog/wwdc21-declarative-management.md

 Amongst the many announcements at Apple's WWDC21 was [declarative management](https://developer.apple.com/news/?id=y3h32xgt).
 I would highly recommend [watching the WWDC session "Meet declarative device management"](https://developer.apple.com/videos/play/wwdc2021/10131/) to get a a general idea of what it is and how it works.

 I wanted to tinker with the new capabilities and created some initial support for it and wanted to share how you can try this out, too.
-My hope is that, if you're inclined, you can get these tools and start playing with it, too.
+My hope is that, if you're inclined, you can get these tools and start playing with it.

 Note this is a mostly technical how-to to get up and running and testing Declarative Management with NanoMDM.
-I hope to write more about the conceptual/paragidm changes DM brings as well more broad thinking in how to implement this on a server.
+I hope to write more about the conceptual/paragidm changes DM brings as well more broad thinking in how to implement this protocol in a server.
 See the bottom for links to further discussion.
-Also note this is all really early stuff, based on beta software and documentation priovided by Apple and of course is all subject to change.
+Also note this is all really early stuff, based on beta software and documentation priovided by Apple and of course is all subject to major breaking changes.

 <!--more-->